khepin/KhepinYamlFixturesBundle/README.md

 properly and then save them in the opposite order so there is no exception when purging the database.

+## Service calls

+Some entities require being managed by a special service before they can be persisted.
+This is the case with FOSUserBundle for example where the right password is set by the `user_manager` and not directly in the user class.
+Therefore we need to ask this service to set our domain object in the correct state before it can be persisted.
+Service calls are declared this way:

+    model: My\NameSpace\User
+    service_calls:
+        service_1:
+            service: fos_user.user_manager # this is the service id in the container
+            method: updateUser # the method to be called on the object
+    fixtures:
+      dad:
+        name: Francois
+        plain_password: thisismypassword

+Now for each user, before it is persisted, something equivalent to the following code will happen:

+    $container->get('fos_user.user_manager')->updateUser($user_francois);

 ## Using ACLs

 If you need to set ACL entries on your fixtures, it is possible.
 The ACLs are